tachiyomiorg/website/src/help/guides/reader.md

 - Webtoon is like vertical but stitches all the images together into one stream.

 ::: tip
 You can have different Viewer for different series.
-By going to the series opening a chapter, tapping the middle of the screen, then pressing the gear icon, then select a different viewer in `View for this series`
+You can do this by going to the series, opening a chapter, tapping the middle of the screen, pressing the gear icon, and selecting a different viewer in `Viewer for this series`
 :::

 ## Scale type <Badge text="Fit screen" type="default-indicator" vertical="middle" />
-Scale type lets you choose how the page fits to your screen.
+Scale type lets you choose how the page fits in your screen.

 ### Examples

-All examples are illustrations and may not reflect what really happens.
+All examples are illustrations and may not reflect what actually happens.

 <div class="carousel" id="scale-type-carousel">
 <div class="carousel-cell">
     <figure class="centered">
 	    <h4>Fit screen</h4>
-        <p>Will fit either to width or height depending on image dimensions</p>
+        <p>Will fit either to width or height depending on image resolution</p>
         <img height="400" intrinsicsize="208x500" width="260" :src="$withBase('/assets/media/fitscreen.png')">
     </figure>
 </div>